timrowledge/pca9685servodaemon/README.md

 Originally inspired by Richad Hirst's servoblaster

 This daemon creates /dev/pca9685servo and waits for input.
 Writing "0=50%" to /dev/pca9685 would set the pwm duty cycle of output 0 to 50%.
+(2025-07-17 A warning - the gpio library situation changed with the Pi 5 and it is possible none of this still works.Maybe I'll get around to finxing it)

 Clone this repository or download the zip to a suitable place on your Pi.
 In a terminal run